Korean Armistice Agreement: Negotiations

 After the agenda was decided, talks proceeded slowly.
 There were lengthy intervals between meetings.
 The longest gap between discussions started on 23 August 1951, when North Korea and its allies claimed that the conference site in Kaesong had been bombed.
-North Korea requested for the UNC conduct to an immediate investigation, which concluded that there was evidence a UNC aircraft had attacked the conference site.
+North Korea requested for the UNC to conduct an immediate investigation, which concluded that there was evidence a UNC aircraft had attacked the conference site.
 The evidence, however, appeared to be manufactured.
 The communists subsequently refused to permit an investigation during daylight hours.
 Armistice talks did not start again until 25 October 1951.
 The US would not allow further discussion to take place in Kaesong.
 Panmunjom, a nearby village in Kyonggi Province, close to both Koreas, was chosen as the new location for deliberations.
 That was conditional on responsibility for protection of the village being shared by both powers.